School Nurse

 School Nurse Specializations & Degree Types

 School nursing is a specialization within the field of nursing.
 To work as a school nurse, one must first complete a nursing education program.
-Typically nursing programs take two years to complete as either an associate’s or four years as a bachelor’s.
-However, this timeline can vary based on previous education completed and sometimes take as little as a year.
+Typically, nursing programs take two years to complete as either an associate’s or four years as a bachelor’s.
+However, this timeline can vary based on previous education completed and sometimes takes as little as a year.

 While it can be possible to work as a school nurse by completing a general nursing program and gaining on-the-job experience, most school nurses complete additional education.
 The most common programs are a bachelor’s of science in nursing (BSN), a master’s of science in nursing (MSN), or a certificate.